Atlantic.Net Blog

 Network:

-The first part of the process is to make sure that both nodes can talk to each other.
+The first part of the process is ensuring that both nodes can talk to each other.
 This can be done by configuring both nodes with a static private IP address.

 You can modify the network interface file directly.
 Here is an example of the /etc/network/interfaces file of one of our nodes:

-After making changes to the /etc/network/interfaces file, restart networking or bring up the new interface and make sure that both servers can communicate
+After changing the /etc/network/interfaces file, restart networking or bring up the new interface and ensure both servers can communicate

 Disk for DRBD: